Psychiatric History

 LEARN MOREAnxiety

-Anxiety Disorders are the most common mental disorders in the USA Over 40 million adults experience an anxiety disorder each year.
-Anxiety disorders are prevalent in New York, highlighting the importance of seeking support from a mental health psychiatrist when experiencing symptoms of anxiety.
+Anxiety disorders are the most common mental disorders in the U.S., affecting over 40 million adults annually.
+This highlights the importance of seeking support from a mental health professional if you're experiencing symptoms.

 LEARN MOREPsychedelics & Ketamine